It’s already September. I try to evaluate progress on New Year’s resolutions a couple times a year so here we go…

 - Take better care of skin // I take my makeup off and use hydrating lotion on my face *most* nights which is more than I’d done the last 30 years.

 - Learn Ableton Live // done.
-I now do tracks for all weekend worship services.

 - Run 1/2 marathon // guys I really did try.
 Got about halfway through Dam 2 Dam and got sick.
 Long distance running is not my thing.
 If it’s your thing, go you.
 I celebrate that for/about you.
 I’ll celebrate you while I lift heavy things and while I’m not doing cardio because #ijustcant.